 2. Recovery Phase (Automatic)

 During this phase, if you have any stunned characters, they all recover.
+Then you turn each hidden character (see page 32 for more information) on your side face up.
 Then you ready all your characters.

 3. Build Phase